mananSingh/quotesDBEngine/README.md

 ### Applications
 Really basic at the moment, but can be transformed into:
+- a Quotes-application. (like "Good Thoughts: see another repo")
 - a 'life-terms-dictionary': different tags related to life.
 On each tag, some quotes defining/describing that tag, by famous personalities of all time.
 - a custom-Quote-manager app for everyone
 - etc.